verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Automatically enabled metrics and log capture for WebLogic domains deployed in Verrazzano.
 - Added security-related data/project YAML files to the Verrazzano console, under project details.
 - Updated to the v3.2.4 WebLogic Kubernetes Operator.
-- If the `runtimeEncryptionSecret` secret, specified in the WebLogic domain spec, did not already exist, then created it.

 Fixes:
 - Added a fix for default metrics traits not always being injected into the `appconfig`.